Skip to main content

 What is Canada's current prime rate?

-What will the prime rate in Canada be in 2024?
+What is the prime rate vs. Bank of Canada rate?

 How is the prime rate related to the Bank of Canada’s key interest rate?